sharetribe/flex-docs/src/docs/tutorial-transaction-process/add-email-notification/index.md

     <p>
       Your booking request for {{listing.title}} from {{> format-date date=booking.start}} to {{> format-date date=booking.end}} is now
-      waiting for provider to accept it.
+      waiting for the provider to accept it.
     </p>

     <p>